-Depression is rated by the World Health Organisation as the leading cause of disease burden amongst high income countries.
-Depression is characterised by feelings of worthlessness or guilt, poor concentration, loss of energy, fatigue, thoughts of suicide or preoccupation with death, loss or increase of appetite and weight, a disturbed sleep pattern, slowing down (both physically and mentally), agitation (restlessness or anxiety).
+It is normal to have changes in mood, particularly in reaction to emotionally challenging events in our lives.
+Depression however, is typically characterised by feelings of worthlessness or guilt, poor concentration, loss of energy, fatigue, thoughts of suicide or preoccupation with death, loss or increase of appetite and weight, a disturbed sleep pattern, slowing down (both physically and mentally), or agitation (restlessness or anxiety).
 Symptoms can range in severity, but to be considered a clinical depression, these symptoms must occur most of the time for at least two weeks.

 What Causes Depression?